 From September 2015 the primary care support services functions of NHS England were transferred to Capita.
 It is anticipated that Capita will introduce an online portal for receipt of applications, and pharmacy contractors will be able to check progress using that online portal.
 Determination of applications remain the responsibility of NHS England’s local offices.
 Please see FAQ below for further information.

 NHS Pharmacy Manual

-In April 2016, NHS England published the Pharmacy Manual which outlines the procedures to be followed which are relevant to pharmacy contractors including market entry such as applications to join the pharmaceutical list, change of ownership and no significant change relocation.
+In April 2016, NHS England published (updated in April 2019) the Pharmacy Manual which outlines the procedures to be followed which are relevant to pharmacy contractors including market entry such as applications to join the pharmaceutical list, change of ownership and no significant change relocation.

 There are also extensive appendices which accompany the Pharmacy Manual.